 14. For bearers using RLC AM, the source MN sends the SN Status Transfer message to the target MN, including, if needed, SN Status received from the source SN.
 The target MN forwards the SN Status to the target SN, if needed.

-15. If applicable, data forwarding takes place from the source side (i.e. source MN or source SN).
+15. If applicable, data forwarding takes place from the source side (i.e. source MN or source SN) to the accessed target side (i.e. target MN or target SN).
 If the SN is kept, data forwarding may be omitted for the SN terminated bearers or QoS flows kept in the SN.

 16-19.
 The target MN initiates the Path Switch procedure.
 If the target MN includes multiple DL TEIDs for one PDU session in the Path Switch Request message, multiple UL TEID of the UPF for the PDU session should be included in the Path Switch Ack message in case there is TEID update in UPF.